Nov 21 2011

 The Tribune sums up nicely the effect that money has on public confidence in elected judges:

 A judge should remove himself from a decision if there’s a question about his impartiality.
-A judge may think he can rule without favor in a case involving a big benefactor — but no one else will.
+A judge may think he can side effects of ciprofloxacin hcl rule without favor in a case involving a big benefactor — but no one else will.
 The public has to have some confidence that judges will rule on the law and not for their own political benefit….
 Astonishing amounts of money are being spent here and around the country on judicial races.
 That money’s not seeking the best, most impartial courts.
 That money’s trying to sway the courts in one direction or the other.”

 Judges are supposed to be impartial, but a system that essentially requires judicial candidates to seek benefactors will cost the judiciary the perception of impartiality among the public.
 It is very difficult for the public to have faith in a judge who seems to have shareholders.
 The public needs a judge who knows the law and will reliably apply it without bias.